ka411/Hackathon-ML-Model-for-Song-Prediction/README.md

 Music taste often feels deeply personal, like a mirror of the soul.
 This project explores how machine learning can capture that essence by predicting individual music preferences based on user behavior and song features.

 📍 Project Summary
-This project was developed during a hackathon with the goal of building a machine learning model that predicts a person’s music taste.
+This project was developed during a hackathon to build a machine learning model that predicts a person’s music taste.
 By analyzing user data and audio features, we aimed to classify preferred genres and recommend songs that match individual listening styles.

 🔍 Key Features
 Data Cleaning & Preprocessing